deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Garal spun back into her office.
 “Remind me what happened *this* time,” she snapped.
 ___
 **Date Point: November 10y11m1w AV**
 **BGEV-11** ***’Misfit’,*** **Interstellar deep space, near the Border Stars**

 ***Allison Buehler***

 Deep space travel had its own slow rhythm, and adjusting to that rhythm after months of constant scheduled activity was a challenge.
 They all knew how, of course, they’d all been there before… but once the daily work routine was out of the way, the ship cleaned and maintained, the laundry done, their meals prepared, their bodies exercised and their chores complete then the only two ways left to pass the time were education and entertainment, and they all *hated* the education side of it.

-All three of them were hands-on, learn-by-doing types and Allison had surprised herself with how well she had picked up the academic component of *Misfit*’s needs.
+All three of them were hands-on, learn-by-doing types and Allison had surprised herself with how well she had picked up the academic component of *Misfit’s* needs.
 The desperate determination to not fail Julian and Xiù had driven her to achieve things that her high school teachers would never have imagined, and she’d done it all for *them*.

 But now she had to learn their jobs, and they had to learn hers.
 They just couldn’t *afford* to be exclusively specialized because no matter what their personal feelings on the matter were, the Group had made it clear that *’just in case’* anything happened to one of them, the others would be able to get home.